Red Hat Enterprise Linux 8 Image Builder: Building custom system images

 [ricardo@localhost ~]$ go version go version go1.10.3 linux/amd64 [ricardo@localhost ~]$

 The Image Builder tool is a versatile solution to configure and create custom system images that lets you quickly spin up new Red Hat Enterprise Linux systems in a variety of cloud and virtualization platforms.
-It’s still a Technology Preview Feature; therefore, we encourage you to try it out and provide feedback to Red Hat to help improving it.

 Take advantage of your Red Hat Developers membership and download RHEL today at no cost.